andrearcaina/vivid/server/README.md

 |    └── migrations/               # migration changes depending on the django application
 |          └── 0001_initial.py     # these depend on the number of migration changes in django
 │    └── __init__.py               # created after initializing django app
-|    └── admin.py                  # created after initializing django app
+|    └── admin.py                  # created after initializing django app.
+Used for admin purposes in the application
-|    └── apps.py                   # created after initializing django app
+|    └── apps.py                   # created after initializing django app.
+Used to define the django app in settings.py
-|    └── consumers.py              # used only in 3. message_platform app, for websocket connections and handling
+|    └── consumers.py              # used only in 4. message_platform app, for websocket connections and handling
 |    └── models.py                 # utilized to define objects for certain app requirements (logs, finances)
-|    └── routing.py                # used only in 3. message_platform app, for websocket connection routing
+|    └── routing.py                # used only in 4. message_platform app, for websocket connection routing
-|    └── seralizers.py             # used to convert database objects into readable python data types
+|    └── seralizers.py             # used to convert database objects into readable python data types (into dictionaries or lists)
-|    └── tests.py                  # used for testing certain API routes or websocket handles
+|    └── tests.py                  # used for testing certain API routes and checking if the output is expected
 |    └── urls.py                   # used to define certain API routes for certain django applications
 |    └── views.py                  # used to define the functionality of the API routes (HTTP request handling)
-└── .env                           # environment variables and config settings for database └── .env.example                   # environment variable example file └── .gitignore                     # ignore python files
-└── README.md                      # this README file
-└── manage.py                      # the main application entry point
+└── .env                           # environment variables and config settings for database └── .env.example                   # environment variable example file └── .gitignore                     # github ignore file that essentially ignores python compiled files └── README.md                      # this README file └── manage.py                      # the main application entry point
-└── requirements.txt               # the dependencies associated with our application
+└── requirements.txt               # the dependencies and libraries used in our application
 ```

+For more information on what the different API routes and models each application has, read more below.

 # Data Models